HAhmedHesham/Evolution-of-Kotlin-apps-2022-replication-package/README.md

 ### Overview of the replication package
 ---

-This replication package is structured as follows:
+This repository is structured as follows:

 ```